Andy Potts

 Andrew Robert Potts (born December 28, 1976) is a triathlete from the United States.
 He competed in triathlon at the 2004 Summer Olympics and is the 2007 Ironman 70.3 World Champion.
 Prior to triathlon, Potts was a swimmer where he won the bronze medal in the men's 400m individual medley at the 1995 Summer Universiade and earned a spot on the USA Swimming national team where he would place fourth at the 1996 Olympic Trials in the 400 IM.

 Personal

 Raised in Princeton, New Jersey, Potts graduated from Princeton High School in 1995.

 While attending school at Michigan, Potts met his future wife, Lisa Simes, who was a member of the University of Michigan gymnastics teams.
 Simes was an acrobat for the Cirque du Soleil show, O, in Las Vegas.
 The two married on June 30, 2004.
 They have a son, Boston Thomas Potts and a daughter, Sloane Potts.

 Career

 Potts graduated from the University of Michigan in 2000 with a B.A. in English and a secondary teaching certificate.
-At Michigan, he swam for the Michigan Wolverines swimming and diving team from 1995 to 1999, serving as team captain for the 1998–99 season.
+At Michigan, he swam for the Michigan Wolverines swimming and diving team from 1995 to 1999 under Head Coach Jon Urbanchek, serving as team captain for the 1998–99 season.
 Potts was a six-time NCAA All-American swimmer while at Michigan and a two-time Big 10 individual champion.
-He was also a member of the Michigan track team in 1999–2000.
+He trained and competed with the Michigan track team in 1999–2000 under Head Coaches Jack Harvey and Ron Warhurst.